MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ### 3.2 Translation and Curation

-Translation was done by the author, working from a controlled glossary of Myanmar medical terminology.
+Translation was carried out by the authors, working from a controlled glossary of Myanmar medical terminology.
 The goal wasn't a literal word-for-word rendering — those tend to read awkwardly in Burmese — but a clear instructional version that a Myanmar healthcare worker would actually find readable.
 Definitions were kept consistent with WHO TB usage, and content was rewritten into instruction–response pairs suitable for teaching and for instruction tuning.
 Where source material was redundant or had been superseded, it was dropped.

 ### 3.3 Quality Assurance